 Applications are accepted no more than one school year in advance.
 Parents wishing to apply for Kindergarten are encouraged to tour the school and apply in the fall preceding their child’s Kindergarten year.
+A child applying for preschool must be 3.8 years old (3 years 10 months) by August 31st.
 A child applying for kindergarten must be five (5) years old by August 31st of the year for which he/she is seeking enrollment.
 First graders should be six (6) years old by August 31st.

 Parents of older students can apply at any time.
 Keep in mind, however, that both space and financial aid resources dwindle throughout the year.